moleculerjs/site/source/docs/0.13/validating.md

 ```

 {% note info Documentation %}
-You can find more information about validation schema in the [documentation of the library](https://github.com/icebob/fastest-validator#readme)
+Find more information about validation schema in the [documentation of the library](https://github.com/icebob/fastest-validator#readme)
 {% endnote %}

 ## Custom validator
-You can create your custom validator.
+Custom validator can be created.
 You should implement `compile` and `validate` methods of `BaseValidator`.

 ### Create a [Joi](https://github.com/hapijs/joi) validator
 ```js